 Density regulates how dense the reverb is.
 In other words, how much (or how little) space there is between the early reflections themselves.
 At a higher density, the sound of the reverb is thicker.
 With a lower density, it sounds more natural.

 Decay determines how long it takes for the reverb to die away.
 This is why you often see it labeled as Reverb Time.
-The trick with Decay is to set the time so that it has just stopped being audible when the sound in question hits again.
-If your reverb starts overlapping the next tone, you should consider decreasing the Decay.
+The trick with Decay is to set the time so that it has just stopped being audible when the sound hits again.
+If the reverb starts overlapping the next tone, you should consider decreasing the Decay.
 Otherwise, the sound (and possibly the entire mix) could become muddy and messy.

 What Are The Pitfalls Of Using Reverb?